overture-stack/website/markdown/documentation/arranger/installation/authentication.md

 Arranger needs the correct Elasticsearch credentials to access the ES cluster.
 During [installation](/documentation/arranger/installation/installation), the username and password are defaulted to `elastic` and `myelasticpassword`, respectively.

-However, if these values need to be changed, they can be modified prior to deploying the ES service, by updating the arranger `Makefile`:
+However, if these values need to be changed, they can be modified prior to deploying the ES service, by updating Arranger's `Makefile`:

 1. Open the `Makefile` in an editor and look for the `#Variables` section: